gscopel/jsx-templating/README.md

 •LifeCycle Methods - events in React components that trigger in cases such as rendering on or off the screen, or during state updates.
 One example is the `componentDidMount()` lifeCycle hook.

+After completing this app I deployed it to Heroku.
+Check it out here - https://react-final-countdown.herokuapp.com/